tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # PSK Security Properties {#sec-properties}

 The external PSK authentication mechanism in TLS implicitly assumes one fundamental property: each PSK is known to exactly one client and one server, and that these never switch roles.

+Even with such an assumption, the PSK has the following shortcomings:

+- Key Compromise Impersonation (KCI) resistance: if the PSK of one of the participants in compromised, then the attacker can impersonate both the client and the server.
+- Protection of endpoint identities: PSK identity information is not protected an attacker can use it to track clients and servers across connections.
+- The psk_key mode naturally does not provide forward secrecy and a compromise of the long-term PSK can let the attacker read any traffic captured in the past.
+- Lack of non-repudiation: use of PSKs can allow one of the parties to deny the conversation and does not provide non-repudiation.

-If this assumption is violated, then the security properties of TLS are severely weakened.
+If the assumption is
+violated, then the security properties of TLS are severely weakened.

 As discussed in {{use-cases}}, there are use cases where it is